Group rallies in Dorchester for Juneteenth, Black Lives Matter

-BOSTON (WHDH) - A group of people gathered on Friday afternoon for a Black Lives Matter rally and in recognition of Juneteenth in Dorchester.
+DORCHESTER, MASS.
+(WHDH) - A group of people gathered in Dorchester on Friday afternoon for a Black Lives Matter rally and to recognize Juneteenth — the day that slavery ended in the United States.

 Demonstrators gathered to send a powerful and peaceful message that Juneteenth should be a national holiday and to talk about inequities throughout the country.